KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when there is an attempt to combine two delegates based on the System.Delegate type instead of the System.MulticastDelegate type.
 This class cannot be inherited.

-    throw [System.MulticastNotSupportedException]::New("there is an attempt to combine two delegates based on the System.Delegate type instead of the System.MulticastDelegate type.
-This class cannot be inherited.")
+    throw [System.MulticastNotSupportedException]::New('there is an attempt to combine two delegates based on the System.Delegate type instead of the System.MulticastDelegate type.
+This class cannot be inherited.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.MulticastNotSupportedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.MulticastNotSupportedException.aspx)